About me

 Multi-Target Tracking with GPU-Accelerated Data Association Engine

-4. GPU Accelerated Branch-and-Bound through Best First Search (In progress) INFORMS 24 slides
+4. GPU Accelerated Branch-and-Bound through Best First Search (In review)

 A single kernel BnB framework in CUDA for solving combinatorial optimization problems.